Skip to main content

 Day-to-day tasks

-• clean at heights using ladders or mobile access equipment
+• work at heights, using ladders, water fed poles or mobile access platforms

-• follow infection control procedures in hospital wards and operating theatres
+• follow infection control procedures, if working in hospital wards and operating theatres

 • maintain stock levels of cleaning products

-• follow health and safety guidelines and food and hygiene regulations
+• follow health and safety regulations, for example those covering food and hygiene, or working at height

 Working environment

-You could work at a client's home or at a client's business.
+You could work at a client's home, at a client's business, in an NHS or private hospital or at a school.

 Your working environment may be dirty.